foooooooooooooooooooooooooootw/Python-LAN-Chat/README.md

 This was tested on my home network with wired connections & no packet loss, so depending on your network configuration (routers, extenders, wireless access points, walls between device and access point) your mileage may vary.

+Point to note: this presumes your network is secure and no one is listening in on you.
+There is no encryption.
+Keep this in mind if for some reason you decide to send things over a public network - try not to send sensitive information like private keys.

 # FAQ
 ### Why?